-This recipe for Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of ours as well as most Fredericktonians.
+This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

-We were introduced to this recipe several years ago when we first dined at one of our all-time favorite restaurants, Ayse Meze in Downtown Frederick.
+The first time I was introduced to this recipe was several years ago at one of my favorite restaurants, Ayse Meze in Downtown Frederick.

-In spite of the fact that they were hugely popular, Ayse Meze sadly closed their doors earlier this year.
+In spite of the fact that this delicious side dish was hugely popular, Ayse Meze sadly closed their doors.

-However, lucky for all of us, they offer their brussels sprouts recipe on the menu at one of their sister restaurants, Pistarro’s Ristorante Pizzeria Napoletana.
+However, luckily for us Fredericktonians, this exact deep fried, crispy brussels sprouts recipe is on the menu at Pistarro’s Ristorante Pizzeria Napoletana.

 In addition, if you want to make them at home, now you can!

-Whenever we dined at Ayse Meze, we always ordered the brussels sprouts appetizer.
+Whenever I dined at Ayse Meze, I always ordered their deep-fried brussels sprouts appetizer.

 It was just a no-brainer.

-Admittedly, it was our main reason for going there!
+Admittedly, it was my main reason for going there!

-Although their entire menu was amazing, the brussels sprouts were the main draw for us.
+Although their entire menu was amazing, the brussels sprouts were the main draw for me.

 Terri and I became friends with the owner of Ayse Meze a few years ago when we held our Sparkle & Spirits event at his restaurant.